 This find is the sort of thing that keeps us Christians in the business of defending miracles wherever we experience them.

-I told this bible hunt story to a Baptist pastor friend, a man rich in bibles, so for good measure, he gave me two new ones, still in the box (a Ryrie Study Bible, and a "Case Christ" study bible (NIV), one of which I gave right away.
+I told this bible hunt story to a Baptist pastor friend, a man rich in bibles, so for good measure, he gave me two new ones, still in the box (a Ryrie Study Bible, with its fearless and and unambigious and non mealy mouthed footnotes, and a "Case Christ" study bible (NIV), one of which I gave right away and the other I highly prize especially to better understand endtime events.

 So don't stress out about the version of your bible- just get one and read it.
-Then watch your own life change and grow.
-You'll learn about our savior Jesus, and yourself, amd about his first people Israel, and about our own future.
+(And for folks who are so distracted and stressed that any reading is difficult there are so many audio based Word applications.
+I have also seen grown men learn to read because they wanted to know His Word that badly) Then watch your own life change and grow.
+You'll learn about our savior Jesus, and yourself, and about his first people Israel, and about our own future.

 His word is a "lamp unto our feet."
 It lights up our paths when we don't quite see the way.